micahnorwoodjordan/getmybeats/README.md

 - via command line or Postman, I just call DigitalOcean's `Create a New Droplet` API endpoint, simply updating the environment variables within the request body as each-release requires.
   - this spawns a new Droplet which is able to install all bootstrapping software, packages, and necessary deployment files, thanks to the cloud init metadata included in the request payload.
   - once the codebase is downloaded and the release branch is checked out, the Droplet installs the site's SSL certificates, bundles the frontend Angular app, starts the Django app
-  - the Django app then adds the Droplet that it's currently running on to the load balancer and firewall, removing the previous Droplet / instance from the load balancer and firewall... [see all of my wonky design decisions] (#wonky-design-decisions)
+  - the Django app then adds the Droplet that it's currently running on to the load balancer and firewall, removing the previous Droplet / instance from the load balancer and firewall.
+[Here's a writeup of all of my wonky design decisions] (#wonky-design-decisions)
   - The Droplet then starts all other services and finally spawns a master Nginx process.

 ### previous 🚫